motorapp/Galil/README.md

 8. At stage interaction with limits, the motor/limit consistency will be set to
    consistent or not consistent.
 The motor/limit consistency check works with switch transitions,
    not switch states (refer point 3).
 Reversing direction off a limit is a common operation that
-   must be allowed at ioc start, before motor/limit consistency is confirmed
+   must be allowed at ioc start, before motor/limit consistency is confirmed by this driver software
 9. If enabled, wrong limit protection will stop a motor when the motor/limit consistency is set
    to not consistent, and a limit is active and enabled
 10. WLP can be enabled at all times with no interactions with normal or home operations